Upper West Side: Health

-As of 2018, preterm births and births to teenage mothers in the Upper West Side are lower than the city average.
-In the Upper West Side, there were 78 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 7.1 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
+As of 2018, preterm births and births to teenage mothers on the Upper West Side are lower than the city average.
+On the Upper West Side, there were 78 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 7.1 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 The Upper West Side has a low population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 5%, less than the citywide rate of 12%, though this was based on a small sample size.

-The concentration of fine particulate matter, the deadliest type of air pollutant, in the Upper West Side is 0.0083 mg/m3, more than the city average.
+The concentration of fine particulate matter, the deadliest type of air pollutant, on the Upper West Side is 0.0083 mg/m3, more than the city average.
 Ten percent of Upper West Side residents are smokers, which is less than the city average of 14% of residents being smokers.
-In the Upper West Side, 10% of residents are obese, 5% are diabetic, and 21% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
+On the Upper West Side, 10% of residents are obese, 5% are diabetic, and 21% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
 In addition, 10% of children are obese, compared to the citywide average of 20%.